 Two examples of this kind of Iran’s holidays are Muharram festivals and the ceremonies in the month of Ramadan.
 In Muharram festival, the Iranians commemorate the tragic loss of their religious symbol for justice and righteousness.
 And in Ramadan, they fast a whole month, which helps them maintain their physical and mental health.
 It also creates a sense of compassion for less privileged people who do not have the ability to feed themselves every day.

-Read More: Iran Religion
+Read More: Religions in Iran

 Traveling During Ramadan